Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 Square footage in my home started disappearing.

 And so did my work-life balance.
 The stress was intense.
 I felt like I was supposed to be doing something else with my life, yet I doubled down, working nights and weekends to avoid disappointing bosses and colleagues.
 But I DID disappoint and deprioritize my loved ones.
-I showed up late for dinner reservations with my partner and declined so many outings with friends that they stopped calling me.
+I showed up late for date nights with my partner and declined so many outings with friends that they stopped calling me.

 The scope-creep and long hours were not my employer’s fault.
 It was me.
 I had an unhealthy relationship with work and no clear vision for my life.
-And I had developed an addiction to buying stuff to make it suck less.
+And I had developed an addiction to buying stuff to make it suck less. 👠👗👚👖👢

 With this new self-awareness, I vowed to make different choices.

-I decided to not buy anything for a period of several months.
+I decided to buy nothing for a period of several months.
 Without the constant stream of new things coming into the house, I became more aware of what I already had.
 I started to notice what I rarely touched versus items I used often and with relish.
 I began warming to the idea of letting go of the untouched things.

 The following weekend, I tackled another closet.
-Then another, followed by a home office clear-out where I blew out the motor on my shredder after emptying the fifth banker’s box into it.
+Then another, followed by a home office clearout where I blew out the motor on my shredder after emptying the fifth banker’s box into it.

-The more I purged, the angrier I felt about the sheer volume of stuff I had to go through, and the more ruthless I became when making decisions about what to toss or donate.
+The more I purged, the angrier 🤬 I felt about the sheer volume of physical stuff I had to deal with, and the more ruthless I became when making decisions about what to toss or donate.
+Over and over again, I would say to various objects, “What value do you bring to my life?”

-Slowly, I freed myself from the cycle of buying things, putting things away, looking for stuff that was hidden behind other stuff, not finding it, then buying it again.
+Slowly, I freed myself from the cycle of buying things, putting things away, looking for stuff that was hidden behind other stuff, not finding it, then buying it again…

 And magic happened.